Rafael-Kauati/CSLP-projects/Projeto/Deliverable_4/README.md

 ## Description

-This deliverable encompasses implementing a video codec based on the Golomg and BitStream deliverables previously developed
+This deliverable encompasses implementing a video codec based on the Golomb and BitStream deliverables previously developed

 This codec relies on block based motion compensation and predictive coding, with a similar codec to the JPEG algorithms.